System Design Space

 Key insight

-Eventual consistency is often chosen not only as a failure strategy, but also as a way to reduce steady-state latency, avoid extra synchronous coordination, and sustain higher request throughput.
+Eventual consistency is not just a failure strategy.
+More often it is picked to reduce steady-state latency, cut synchronous coordination, and sustain higher request throughput.

 System classes under PACELC